10% discount on remaining stays between now and the 22nd December 2023 (3 night stay minimum).

 Bathroom with bath with shower over (rainforest head and separate mixer), heated towel rail, basin and WC.

-The cottage is an end of terrace property in a row of four directly opposite the village's Grove, and next door to the public toilets.
+The cottage is a terraced property in a row of four directly opposite the village's Grove, and next door down from the public toilets.
 To the rear is an access lane which is shared with three other cottages.

 There is an enclosed lawned garden adjacent to the cottage, sitting just across the access lane to the rear.
 Garden furniture is provided as well as a barbecue for guest use.
-Guest must provide their own charcoal.
+Guests must provide their own charcoal.

 There is private parking just off the lane to the rear of the cottage.